abilian/olapy/docs/installation.rst

     C:\User\{USER_NAME}\olapy-data     for Windows

-This folder contains some required files to configure olapy and some demo cubes under /cubes folder, we will deeply discuss about this in the :advanced configuration section:
+This folder contains some required files to configure olapy and some demo cubes under /cubes folder, we will deeply discuss about this in the :ref:`Cubes <cubes>` and :ref:`Cube Customization <customize>`